 The Duke of Edinburgh Awards

 The school offers all three levels of the Duke of Edinburgh Award – Bronze, Silver and Gold.
 The Award Leader is Miss K Scott: firstname.lastname@example.org She is assisted, at Bronze Level, by Mr C Cowley: email@example.com.
 There are also a number of qualified staff and volunteers.

-At each level students students have to complete four distinct sections: volunteering, physical, skill and an expedition.
+At each level students have to complete four distinct sections: volunteering, physical, skills and an expedition.
 These activities, which vary in length depending on the level of the award, help students to develop a range of qualities and skills which are of benefit to them at school and beyond.
 We place a high value on the awards and the uptake by students is exceptionally high at all three levels.

 A charge is made for registration onto the award and for the expeditions.
-This can be made in installments over a period of time.
+This can be made in instalments over a period of time.
 Our online payment system is the most efficient way to pay and allows parents to keep track of the required balance.
 Payments can be made as and when convenient as long as the final deadline date is adhered to.